ioccc-src/winner/tmp/README.md

 ### [path_list.manifest.txt](path_list.manifest.txt)

-This is the list of file paths, both primary and constructed files from winners.
+This is the list of file paths, both primary and constructed files from _YYYY/dir_ entry directories.

 This file is formed by the [fix_csv.sh](fix_csv.sh) tool.

 ### [path_list.required.txt](path_list.required.txt)

-A list of file paths (from the top directory) of winner directories, that are required to exist.
+A list of file paths (from the top directory) of _YYYY/dir_ entry directories, that are required to exist.

 These paths are formed from [manifest.numbers](manifest.numbers)